vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 - The time complexity of BFS if the entire tree is traversed is O(V) where V is the number of nodes.
 - The time complexity of BFS actually depends on the data structure being used to represent the graph.

-Graph represented as Adjacency List
+##### Graph representation as an Adjacency List
 - Here, each node maintains a list of all its adjacent edges.
-- If assume that there are V number of nodes and E number of edges in the graph.
+- If we assume that there are V number of nodes and E number of edges in the graph.
 - For each node, we discover all its neighbors by traversing its adjacency list just once in linear time.

 Directed Graph